grandadmiral-thrawn/smashDB/README.md

 SMASHER
 ========

-v 0.0.7
+v 0.0.8

 SMASHER is a command line tool for updating LTERLogger_pro, our MSSQL 1st QC level provisional server.
 It can also get updates from MS043, the production level annual server.

-- SMASHER will work for attributes of AIRTEMP, RELHUM, DEWPT, VPD, SOLAR, WSPD_SNC, WSPD_PRO, NR, LYS, PRECIP, PAR, SOILTEMP, SNOWDEPTH (pending), LIGHT (pending) and SOILWC.
+- SMASHER will work for attributes of AIRTEMP, RELHUM, DEWPT, VPD, SOLAR, WSPD_SNC, WSPD_PRO, NR, LYS, PRECIP, PAR, SOILTEMP, SNOWDEPTH (pending), and SOILWC.
 It has methods for doing VPD from a calculation.
 These are technically called in the smashWorker.VPD2 class, not the smashWorker.VPD class.
 It has methods for the two forms of WSPD_PRO, one with the 5 minute maxes and one without.

 - for wind, SMASHER uses daily methods which respect the standard deviations and means of the day directionally; i.e. It decomposes and computes a mean resultant wind for the propellor anemometer, and uses the Yamartino method to get a coordinate-appropriate standard deviation.